 The loose layer of ebony skin on his neck wriggled.
 I nodded when he said, “You made it anyway, didn't you?"

 Once, long ago, I'd tutored a girl in math.
 Not just any girl.
 The homecoming queen.
-A gorgeous young woman that wouldn't have otherwise noticed a certain shy sophomore.
+A gorgeous young woman who wouldn't have otherwise noticed a certain shy sophomore.
 She was flunking math and resorted to asking for my help.
 When she aced the course, her warm kiss thrilled me.
 Enough so that I managed a stammered invitation to her for a beer at the Trianon.
 I waited alone until the place closed, hoping for an explanation that, like my date, never arrived.
 I remembered Henry’s commiseration as I sipped the draw.

 "She musta got sick or something."